On Learning Latent Models with Multi-Instance Weak Supervision

 \subsection{ERM Learnability}

-To prove learnability under the partial zero-one loss, we need to bound ${ \+R^{01}(f) }$ with the partial risk ${ \+R^{01}_\:P (f;\sigma) }$.
-Firstly, we provide a sufficient and necessary condition called \emph{$M$-unambiguity}.
+To prove learnability under the partial zero-one loss, we aim to bound ${ \+R^{01}(f) }$ with the partial risk ${ \+R^{01}_\:P (f;\sigma) }$.
+Firstly, we propose a sufficient and necessary condition called \emph{$M$-unambiguity}.

 Recall that learnability requires handling all possible distributions of $(\_x,\_y)$.
-Therefore, to propose a necessary condition to guarantee learnability, we consider the most intriguing case: the one in which $\+D$ concentrates its mass on a single item $x_0$, i.e., ${\-P_{\+D_X}(x_0) = 1}$.
+Therefore, to propose a \emph{necessary} condition to guarantee learnability, we consider a special case: the one in which $\+D$ concentrates its mass on a single item $x_0$, i.e., ${\-P_{\+D_X}(x_0) = 1}$.
 In that case, the only sample observed during learning includes only the instance ${x_0}$.
 Now, let $l_0 \in \+Y$ be the gold label of $x_0$.
 If $f$ mispredicts the class of $x_0$, i.e., $f(x_0) \ne l_0$, and this misprediction leads to the same observed partial label, i.e., $\sigma(f(x_0), \dots, f(x_0)) = \sigma(l_0,\dots,l_0)$, then the problem will be not learnable, as we will never be able to correct this error.
-So, we propose the following condition:
+Motivated by this special case, we propose the following condition: